Nicotinic Agonists Regulate Î±Â€Bungarotoxin Binding Sites Of Te671 Human Medulloblastoma Cells

 Digital Object Identifier (DOI)

 Siegel, Hal N. and Lukas, Ronald J., "Nicotinic Agonists Regulate Î±Â€Bungarotoxin Binding Sites Of Te671 Human Medulloblastoma Cells" (1988).
-Neurobiology.
+Translational Neuroscience.
 259.